davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 The most important skill I learned from [Jason Lantz](https://muselab.com/) was seeing *products* hiding inside business problems that are usually addressed with *tools*.
 It's the keystone of the success of the team that created [CumulusCI](https://cumulusci.readthedocs.io), [MetaDeploy](https://metadeploy.readthedocs.io/en/latest/), [Metecho](https://metecho.readthedocs.io/en/latest/), and a number of other automation-focused products for teams building on Salesforce.

 It's also a subtle distinction, between *products* and *tools*.
 I've been slowly turning over this attempt to elucidate that distinction and how it's brought into practice for most of 2023.
+It carries a lot of weight for me, and is closely tied to the successes of open source projects I've spent years of my career on.
+But the words "product" and "tool" mean different things to different folks.
+(You may have already objected to how I'm using them!)
+I'll ask your patience as we define these words through exploration.

 I'm going to frame this along two different axes.
 The first is the shapes that an effort to automate a process can take, starting more towards a tool approach and ending more towards a product approach.
 The second is a group of perspective shifts that stakeholders move through in building a solution as it grows towards a product.
 I won't present a hard-and-fast definition of either a tool or a product, but highlight qualities that make a particular solution more tool-like or more product-like.